-Salmon is a rich source of these omega-3 acids, and both the pre-frozen and canned varieties maintain high levels despite their very different processing.
+Salmon is a rich source of these omega-3 acids, and both the canned and fresh wild salmon varieties maintain high levels, despite their very different processing.
 The health benefits of Omega-3 fatty acids are:

-Scientific studies do not support a unanimous stance regarding Omega-3 fatty acids in preventing cardiovascular disease.
-In 2019, the Journal of the American Heart Association, published a study from an updated study by JAMA Cardiology found that fish omega-3 supplements lowered risk for heart attacks and death from coronary heart disease 7.
+In 2019, the Journal of the American Heart Association published a study from an updated study by JAMA Cardiology found that fish omega-3 supplements lowered risk for heart attacks and death from coronary heart disease 8.